xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 greeting = greeting.substring(0, 3) + "p!";
 ```

-Since you cannot change the individual characters in a Java string, the documen- tation refers to the objects of the String class as immutable.
+Since you cannot change the individual characters in a Java string, the documentation refers to the objects of the String class as immutable.

 -